 How can you tailor your resume and application to increase your chances of getting through an ATS?

 When writing your resume, always try to mirror the job description.
 In other words, use the same language that the job description uses.
+In addition to the work experience section, the resume summary is a great place to include relevant keywords and action verbs.

 Are there any disadvantages or limitations of applicant tracking systems for job seekers?